-An applicant for admission as a candidate for the Degree of MEngSc by Mode I or by Mode II shall submit an application on a prescribed form to the head of the department in which the applicant wishes to study.
-If the head of the department is satisfied as to the applicant's general suitability to undertake an MEngSc programme, the department shall forward the candidate's application to the Dean for consideration by the Faculty.
-Candidates for the Degree of MEngSc must obtain permission of the Faculty before entering on the programme.
+An applicant for admission as a candidate for the Degree of MEngSc by Mode I or by Mode II shall submit an application on a prescribed form to the Head of the School in which the applicant wishes to study.
+If the Head of the School is satisfied as to the applicant's general suitability to undertake an MEngSc programme, the School shall forward the candidate's application to the College Principal for consideration by the College.
+Candidates for the Degree of MEngSc must obtain permission of the College before entering on the programme.

 There are three intakes each academic year in September, January and March to the programme leading to the award of MEngSc (Mode I) by thesis.
-It may be possible to commence at a different time, subject to the agreement of the Supervisor and with Faculty approval.
+It may be possible to commence at a different time, subject to the agreement of the Supervisor and with College approval.
 Normally the closing dates are:

-(i) September Intake (ii) January Intake (iii) April Intake non-EU candidates 31st March 30 th July 30th September EU candidates 30 th July 30th November 27 th February
+(i) September Intake (ii) January Intake (iii) April Intake non-EU candidates 31 st March 28th July 30 th September EU candidates 28th July 30 th November 27th February for EU candidates.
+Applications received after the closing date may be considered subject to the availability of places.